Deutsch: Wandler / Español: Transductor / Português: Transdutor / Français: Transducteur / Italiano: Trasduttore

 - Mars Rovers (Curiosity, Perseverance): Use numerous transducers to monitor environmental conditions, navigate the Martian terrain, and analyze soil and rock samples.

-- Hubble Space Telescope: Utilizes transducers to monitor and control the orientation and stability of the telescope for precise observations.
+- Hubble Space Telescope: Utilizes transducers to monitor and control the orientation and stability of the Telescope for precise observations.

 - International Space Station (ISS): Equipped with transducers to monitor environmental conditions, structural integrity, and life support systems.